 Every generation has its uniqueness and Generation Z is no exception.
-Gen Z is the youngest generation, gaining ground as they enter the workforce, with the oldest in the group about 25 years old.
-They are growing to be the largest in size and in spending power, (there is no wonder why they are an appealing generation to marketers) and may become the wealthiest generation.
+Gen Z is the youngest generation, gaining ground as the oldest Gen Zs about 25 years old are in the workforce.
+They are growing to be the largest in size, and in spending power, (there is no wonder why they are an appealing generation to marketers), ethically diverse, and may become the wealthiest generation.

 Most of all, Generation Z can achieve financial freedom.
 Financial freedom means having the ability to achieve your life goals because you’re managing your finances without stress.
 Gen Zers are in the early stages of earning money, saving, investing, and making impressive strides.

 Like previous generations, however, they are starting to accumulate debt but in some ways much quicker as they acclimate to their spending power.
 A Student Beans survey shows that 57% of Generation Z consumers want to save more, spend less, invest, and retire earlier.